Below, you will find a list of workshops currently offered as in-class support for faculty members.

 Length of Time: 15 Minutes

-Recommended Use: This is a good way to introduce students to the Center and our services.
+Recommended Use: Early in the semester.
+This presentation is a good way to introduce students to the Center and our services.

 One or two tutors will attend your class and:

 - Explain the role of the Center for Writing in students’ academic lives